 Approximate Size of the Population Affected: Use the size of the population which best encompasses the geographic boundaries of the investigation.
 If it is an elementary school, use the elementary school enrollment.
 If it is a village, use the village population.
 If cases are widely scattered throughout the city use the entire city population.
 Similarly, if cases are scattered throughout a province or country use the country or province population.

 Location: Type in the name of the population unit with the state or province and country covered by the project.
 Then click on “Get Coordinates”.
 You need to be connected to the Internet.
 The program will then access the Epi Info mapping module and autofill longitude and latitude.
-If dealing with a larger areas such as a County, city, province, or country the coordinates will represent the center point of that administrative unit.
+If dealing with a larger areas such as a county, city, province, or country the coordinates will represent the center point of that administrative unit.
 If you type in a name that is not recognized you will get an error message.
 Then you can try another spelling, an alternate name, searching another free online mapping program, or find the next largest administrative area that contains your location.
 If you travel to the location for the investigation you can get the coordinates directly with a smart phone or another GPS device.

 Give an initial Description of the Problem: This is a freeform text variable to provide key details not already covered.
 Give some reason why this problem is important plus the purpose and objectives of the project.
 You may also provide other key issues and explanation.
 You do not need to repeat the information about the disease, time, place, person, that you of already provided above.

-Project Activities:
+Form: Project Activities

 This second page of the Project Database record documents key dates and activities completed during the life of the project.

 Field Work: See the instructions at the prompt.
 These dates apply to any project that involves visits to the field to gather data or information.
-Also, include telephone, mail, internet, and other remote methods for surveys, questionnaires, interviews, and other data gathering.
+Also, includes telephone, mail, internet, and other remote methods for surveys, questionnaires, interviews, and other data gathering.

 Data Analysis: See the instructions at the prompt.
 This includes all analysis generated from the previous variable (Field Work), existing data sets, and evaluations of training.